 Software developers spend a tremendous amount of time and energy focused on how to build the best possible products.
 We obsess over what web framework to use or whether to go with a NoSQL or SQL database.
 While these questions are important, they often neglect to address an equally important aspect of software development: culture.

 We are at a crossroads in the agile-adoption narrative.
 Early in the story teams were the “bottom-up” vector for agile spread.
 Next the way agile spread started to shift away from teams to executives and “management”.
 Recent developments move us towards consultancy for bring agile to larger enterprises that struggle with change.
 Which way is agile going to go next?

 Culture plays an important role in organizational change.
-Successful agile adoption tends to depend on the ability to change the culture.
-Making the culture explicit and becoming more conscious of the existing culture is important in agile transformations according to Olaf Lewitz and Michael Sahota.
-Giving attention to culture can increase the agility of an organization.
+Successful agile adoption tends to depend on the ability to change culture by making the culture explicit and becoming more conscious of it.

 At the recent Agile Singapore conference Richard Sheridan and Linda Rising discussed what it means to have an agile mindset and what it takes to create a culture of joy in work.
 Part 2.